rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 4. On the Exchange metadata page, ensure that **Enter IdP metadata** is selected.

-5. Enter the following details that was noted in Task 7, Step 3
+5. Enter the following details that was noted in the previous steps
     * For Identity provider issuer URI: Enter the Issuer URL.
     * For SSO service URL: Enter the SingleSignOnService URL.
     * For SSO service binding: Select POST.